wakatime/wakatime-blog/posts/34-part-3-flask-api-decorators-and-helpers.md

     return json.dumps([user.to_dict() for user in User.query.all()])
 ```

-This provides resource-level access control, not column/table level, but it has worked well for [WakaTime’s public api][wakatime api].
+This provides resource-level access control not column/table level, but it has worked well for [WakaTime’s public api][wakatime api].

 ### Conclusion